 Every gardener encounters at least some problems each season.
-Sometimes, weather conditions contribute to pests afflicting our plants.
+Sometimes, weather conditions contribute to insect pests in the garden, afflicting our plants.
 Other contributing factors include plant stress, soil conditions, management practices, species variety, and location.
 Problems may only be minor or for a short time and may not cause enough damage to warrant attention.
 However, if the pest numbers increase sufficiently to damage the functioning of a plant or your potential harvest, then the issue demands prompt action!

 I play a daily ‘detective’ role, looking for ‘clues’ to identify potential problems before they get out of hand.
 It’s much easier to minimize damage from a few insect visitors than when numbers are in plague proportions.
 I examine the signs to accurately determine the cause before applying any remedy.